- What is Business Analysis?

 The whole process of BA is divided into three fundamental types of business analysis:

-- Strategic Analysis — relates to initial and planning stages of the project.
+- Strategic Analysis — relates to the initial and planning stages of the project.
 Allows to identify the challenges, assess possible solutions, elucidate business requirements, help to determine the global goals and local objectives of the projects.
 Attained information improves the management process of the project.

 - Tactical Analysis — goes through every stage of the project.
 Allows to choose the most viable solutions and ensure that everything meets the expectations.
 Used to flesh out the requirements and break them down into tasks inside the backlog.